 Types of User-Generated Content

-Now that you understand where UGC fits into your digital marketing strategy, let’s see the most popular UGC types out here to increase your brand awareness and sales without you lifting a finger.
+Now that you understand where UGC fits into your digital marketing strategy, let’s see the most popular UGC use cases that will help you to increase your brand awareness, user engagement, and sales without you lifting a finger.

 1. Social media photos and videos (Visual UGC)